Here is some information to help solve this exhausting nightly pacifier run!!

 At what age can we teach a baby to find and replace a pacifier and how can we do this?

-From around 7-8 months you can teach your little one to find and replace the pacifier.
-(In some cases you could start at 6.5 months but this would be the earliest I would recommend however, do not feel discourage if it did not work, just try again when your baby is closer to 7-8 months)
+From between 6-8 months you can teach your little one to find and replace the pacifier.
+(In some cases you could start at 5 months but this would be the earliest I would recommend however, do not feel discouraged if it did not work, just try again when your baby is closer to 6-8 months)

-I absolutely love the Snuggin that is available to help with the process and allows your little one to have a lovey/attachment as well as the pacifier, it also helps teach them to find the Snuggin rather than a small pacifier that could easily fall out of the crib.
-If you would like to purchase one and receive a 15% discount, visit www.amazon.com and search for snuggin, (there are a few really cute options!!)
-Enter the code: DREAMBBY to receive the discount at checkout.
+Chicco Pocket Buddies is available to help with the process and allows your little one to have a lovey/attachment as well as the pacifier, it also helps teach them to find the item rather than a small pacifier that could easily fall out of the crib.
+If you choose to attach the pacifier to another item, this needs to be something breathable and no bigger than the size of your hand for safe sleep practices.

 The following steps are listed below on how to teach your little one to find and replace the pacifier.